kubedb/docs/docs/guides/elasticsearch/cli/cli.md

 ## Next Steps

-- Learn how to use KubeDB to run a Elasticsearch database [here](/docs/guides/elasticsearch/README.md).
+- Learn how to use KubeDB to run an Elasticsearch database [here](/docs/guides/elasticsearch/README.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).